hammerlab/guacamole/README.md

 	-spark_master yarn-cluster
 ```

-This command references a `log4j.properties` with logging settings.
+This command references a `log4j.properties` file with logging settings.
 Here is an example:

 ```
 # Set everything to be logged to the console